History and Overview of Turks and Caicos

 Passports and Visas

-Citizens of the United States, Canada, European Union and many other countries can enter visa-free for 90 days with a valid passport.
+Citizens of the United States, Canada, the United Kingdom, and the European Union can enter visa-free for 90 days with a valid passport.
 It may be possible to extend this once for an additional 90 days by visiting an immigration office on Providenciales or Grand Turk.
+Some nationalities require a visa to visit.

 Language

 English is the official language of the Turks and Caicos Islands.
-Haitian and Dominican immigrants speak Haitian Creole (a French-derived) and Spanish, respectively.
+Haitian and Dominican immigrants speak Haitian Creole (a French-derived language) and Spanish, respectively.

 Money

-The US Dollar is the only accepted currency in the islands.
-If you are coming from a country that uses a currency other than the US Dollar, be sure to exchange your currency before you arrive.
+The US dollar is the only accepted currency in the islands.
+If you are coming from a country that uses a currency other than the US dollar, be sure to exchange currency before you arrive.
 The only way you can exchange currency here is through the local banks, and they charge exorbitant rates that will take a bite out of your vacation budget.
 In addition, queues can run into hours for service.

 There is no Bureau de Change at the Providenciales International Airport (PLS).